chaoss/website/About/Media/contact.md

 # Contact

-For questions about CHAOSS, please [join our mailing](https://lists.linuxfoundation.org/mailman/listinfo/chaoss) list and ask your question there.
+For media questions about CHAOSS, please contact Elizabeth Barron, CHAOSS Community Manager (elizabeth@chaoss.community) and she will be happy to find an answer for you.